beachbum709/Java-Assignments/CISC191/Week2/SalaryCalc/SalaryCalc.md

+# Flowchart
+* My flowchart is provided as a png file in the same folder as this markdown.

 # What were your challenges in performing the lab?
 * I have always struggled with how to apply Constuctors in the past.
 It was challenging to use them again but i felt that doing task A first and then moving onto taks B really put into perspective how to use constructors effectively.
 Overloading constructors seems to be a more effecient way of providing the user a way to set private variables on construction as opposed to constrcuting and then using a setter method.